mathteacher/mathteacher.github.io/_gardening/hugelkultur-pots.md

 ![pot with finaly layer of potting soil](/assets/images/gardening/hugelkultur/pots06.jpeg) {: .gardeningImage}

-Like the newly constructed hugelkultur mounds, this summer I'm going to grow a cover crop of sudan-sorghum grass in all the pots.
+Just like with the hugelkultur mounds, this summer I'm going to grow a cover crop of sudan-sorghum grass in all the pots.
 Next spring I intend to grow all kinds of annual vegetables in them.